 Group Rate for 2 to 4 persons One to One Rates Available

 Two days of hands on training with Adobe Acrobat DC will improve the way in which you create, combine, distribute and share Adobe PDF documents.
 We concentrate on the major areas of Adobe Acrobat creating, combining, editing and securing, and also harnessing the power of Acrobat PDF forms.
 All training uses the Official Adobe workbook and project files for extra reference after the course.
-Receive an Official Adobe Certificate of Completion.
+Receive a Certificate of Completion.

 Introducing Adobe Acrobat DC

 An overview of the Adobe Acrobat DC software, as well as Adobe Reader.
 Tour the work area, the menu bar, task pane buttons, toolbars, and basic navigational elements.
 Learn different ways of viewing PDF documents, including Full Screen mode and Read Mode.
 Students gain experience with the most basic and commonly used features, as they get to know their way around the work area.
 They'll have the chance to see features in action, by rotating a page, adding a bookmark, and adding a comment.

 In most applications, you create a document by choosing File > New.
 In Acrobat, however, creating a document means converting a file from some other application to an Adobe PDF file.
 Learn multiple ways of creating a PDF file, and be able to identify the advantages of different methods.

 This lesson gives students more experience with navigation, and then introduces several features that help make PDF documents more useful to readers.
 For example, students learn to search, make PDF documents accessible, print, and fill out a PDF form.

 Enhancing PDF Documents

 This lesson covers a range of Acrobat tasks that help you customize a PDF file and manipulate its pages.
 Students will learn how to accomplish many of the tasks that need to be performed to prepare a PDF file for distribution after it's initially created.